gvwilson/thirdbit/src/fiction/santas/index.md

 and a quick examination of the front door convinced him that would be enough.

 The next step was to volunteer for scavenging.
-"The Elfabot seems to be able to have Santazilla under control," he told Gran-Granna Tumbly when she said it would be dangerous.
+"Elfabot seems to be able to have Santazilla under control," he told Gran-Granna Tumbly when she said it would be dangerous.

 "That's not the kind of danger I mean,"